 So how’s it different from cheaper high street alternatives?

 The Golden Face Oil is one in a series of organic products handmade at a boutique facility in Hawaii after eight years of research by JK7® founder and naturopathy expert Dr Jurgen Klein.
 Each oil used in the blend was subject to a series of rigorous tests, with the final product undergoing double testing on humans.

 While lesser priced high street products often contain pennies worth of the active ingredient and bulk up the rest with chemical ingredients, JK7® products are made up solely of exceptionally high concentrations of the purest oils and extracts, some of which can cost up to $45,000 USD per litre.

 But is it really worth it?
 Well, that’s up to you.
 Whether you spent £5 or £50,000 on your watch, whether you’re prepared to invest five figures in your home entertainment system or on your kid’s school fees is up to you.
 I’m a self declared skincare obsessive.
-As an Expater there are some luxuries I truly relish.
-Skincare, spas and nutrition come top of the list.
+If you’re not, please swipe along.

 Investing for the future